 Original LP cover art.
 Stockhausen is sitting where the audience would normally sit.
+This rehearsal is in the same Oeldorf barn where HERBSTMUSIK was premiered. |

 13 Musical Scenes for soloists and duets